Healthy Homes Assessment Hastings

 Healthy Homes Assessment Services

-Did you have any idea that the Healthy Homes Standards came into effective on July 1st, 2021?
-The landlords are now required to make sure that their Hastings rental properties meet the minimum Healthy Homes Standards within 90 days of a renewal or new tenancy and all private rentals are required to be completely conforming by the 1st July 2024.
+Did you not know that Healthy Homes Standards came into effect on the 1st July 2021?
+The landlords are now required to ensure their Hastings rental properties meet the minimum Healthy Homes Standards within 90 days of the start of any renewal or new tenancy and all private rental properties must be completely certified by 1 July 2024.

-We will evaluate your rental property and determine whether it meets NZ Healthy Homes and Residential Tenancy Acts standards.
-After the assessment, we’ll advise you or your property manager of the work which requirements to be completed and offer a report with all the information required for your tenancy contract’s Healthy Home Statement of Compliance.
+We will evaluate your rental property to check whether it’s in compliance with the NZ Healthy Homes and Residential Tenancy Acts requirements.
+After assessing, we’ll advise you or your property manager of any tasks which needs to be done, and provide the report with all the information required for your tenancy agreement’s Healthy Home Statement of Compliance.

-Failure to comply with the requirements to comply with the Healthy Homes Standards is a breach in the Residential Tenancies Act 1986, and any landlord found to not complying may be liable for up to $7,200 plus additional healthier homes related fines.
+Inability to meet the standards in the Healthy Homes Standards is a breach of the Residential Tenancies Act 1986, and landlords who are not conforming to the standards could be held accountable for as much as $7,200 and additional healthier homes related fines.

-Our company is completely independent assessors for rental properties, and are completely qualified to assess both Healthy Homes and Homefit.
+Our company is completely independent assessors of rental properties as well as fully qualified to evaluate both Healthy Homes and Homefit.

 Call Now 0800 894 138